romon267/romon267/README.md

 - 👋 Hi, I’m @romon267
 - 👀 I’m interested in blockchain development
-- 📫 How to reach me: traum.weber@keemail.me
+- 📫 How to reach me: git@hub.8shield.net

 <!---
 romon267/romon267 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.